Friday Strike Out

 4th - 10% and plaque

 All rulings made by any of the TDs are final.
 Please do not ask for second rulings.
 We will use the IFPA/PAPA rules as a guideline, but one common ruling we will make that differs is this.
 We will allow multiball to continue with a stuck ball as long as at least two balls are live.
 Once the player is down to one ball live and one ball stuck, please call a TD over to get the live ball trapped up so we can free the stuck ball.
+If a ball is stuck on an outlane post, you will be given the option to try and shake the ball loose or have the TD drain the ball for you.

 Don't make your own rulings!